 Other studies using rodents have found similar benefits as CBD, determining CBDa can reduce stress levels via an improved uptake of serotonin.
 This chemical modulates a variety of core human functions, including appetite, happiness and more.

 While other early investigations have examined the use of CBDa in cancel cell treatments.
-One study finding the compound reduced the growth of (human) breast cancer cells, while another found no significant change in breast cancer cells when a patient is administered the compound.
+One study finding the compound reduced the growth of (human) breast cancer cells, while another counteracts the earlier study finding no significant change in breast cancer cells when a patient is administered the compound.

 Until recently, THCa was challenging to study, due to its thermal instability when isolated.
 It can rapidly turn into THC via decarboxylation when exposed to light or heat.
 Consequently, studies to date have struggled to analyse the potential of the compound thoroughly.